marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 ```

 Once the change has been made in the file `config.txt`, save it and reboot
 the pi.
-Once back in the pi shell, verify if the devices were enable properly,
+Once back in the pi shell, verify if the devices were enabled properly,
 executing the following command:

 ```shell